CO3: Think Cat – Stage 1

 - Understand your cat better and learn how to improve your relationship through positive reinforcement.

-- If you are a veterinarian or veterinary nurse, this course qualifies for 10 SAVC CPD points and will teach you more about feline behaviour problems and how to help your clients deal with them.
+- If you are a veterinarian or veterinary nurse in South Africa, this course qualifies for 21 Structured SAVC CPD points and will teach you more about feline behaviour problems and how to help your clients deal with them.
 It will also give you more detailed insight into basic feline behaviour and training, which will benefit your practice and your clients.

 - Karin Pienaar (Landsberg)

-COAPE SA has a team of qualified Markers who mark student’s assignments in order to ensure complete impartiality.
-These assignments are randomly moderated by a qualified Moderator to ensure consistency in the marking standard across the board.
+COAPE has a team of qualified Markers who mark student’s assignments in order to ensure complete impartiality.
+These assignments are randomly moderated by a qualified Moderator to ensure consistency in the marking standard worldwide.

-Much of the coursework for this course is conveniently completed online.
+The coursework for this course is conveniently completed online.
 We also supply you with a specially designed ‘template’ to assist you in completing the components of the coursework that require more application and writing so you can use your own computer and preferred word processing software.
-Your can then submit these components to the COAPE SA offices via the internet, which are marked and returned back to you the same way.
+You can then submit these components to the COAPE offices via the internet, which are marked and returned back to you the same way.